 - (1) registers each nomination and thoroughly verifies its contents and accompanying documentation.
-In the case of incomplete nominations, the Secretariat must immediately request the missing information from States - (2) transmits nominations, provided they are complete, to the appropriate international non-governmental organization (ICOMOS, IUCN or both), - Immediately examines each nomination to ascertain those cases in which (3) additional information is required and takes the necessary steps, in cooperation with the Secretariat, to obtain the complementary data.
+In the case of incomplete nominations, the Secretariat must immediately request the missing information from States Parties. - transmits nominations, provided they are complete, to the appropriate international non-governmental organization (ICOMOS, IUCN or both), which: - immediately examines each nomination to ascertain those cases in which additional information is required and takes the necessary steps, in co-operation with the Secretariat, to obtain the complementary data.

-By | April
+By 1 April